junioresc/ai-notes/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### 5. Access the Dashboard

+1. Sign in using the buttons on the landing page
+2. Navigate to `/dashboard` to manage your notes
+3. Create, edit, and delete notes with full CRUD operations

 ## Database Commands

 - `npm run db:generate` - Generate Prisma Client